 Getting Ready For a New Year of Piano Lessons

-A little preparation both at and away from the piano can make a world of difference in how your child sees going back to piano lessons.
+A little preparation both at and away from the piano can make a world of difference in how each student sees going back to piano lessons.